meksula/computer-alchemist/README.md

 Computer Alchemist 1.0 SNAPSHOT

-REST web service that allows you to quickly build your own computer set.
+RESTful web service that allows you to quickly build your own computer set.
 Your set can be consulted with our technicians who will build a computer after valuation!
 You can also discuss with other users.